Andreas Quednau

 Andreas Quednau is a German architect, and professor of architecture and urbanism.
 He is principal of the firm SMAQ for architecture, urbanism and research, that is based in Berlin, Germany.
 He is Professor of Urban Design at Leibniz University Hannover.

 Life and career

-Andreas Quednau received a Diploma in Architecture from Berlin University of Technology and a Master with honours in Advanced Architectural Design from Columbia University, Graduate School for Architecture Planning and Preservation in the City of New York.
+Andreas Quednau received a Diploma in Architecture from Technische Universität Berlin and a Master with honours in Advanced Architectural Design from Columbia University, Graduate School for Architecture Planning and Preservation in the City of New York.
 Before establishing in 2001 with Sabine Müller the office SMAQ for architecture, urbanism and research, he worked with Diller Scofidio + Renfro (New York), KCAP (Rotterdam) and Arata Isozaki (Berlin).
-Since 2005 his office SMAQ is operating from Berlin.
+Since 2005, his office SMAQ is operating from Berlin.

-He taught at the Berlin University of Technology (2005–2007 and 2008–2009) and was Professor of Architecture and Urban Design at the Stuttgart State Academy for Art and Design, School of Architecture (2007–2008 and 2009–2015).
-In 2015 he was appointed Professor of Urban Design at Leibniz University Hannover, Faculty of Architecture and Landscape Sciences.
+He taught at Technische Universität Berlin (2005–2007 and 2008–2009) and was Professor of Architecture and Urban Design at the Stuttgart State Academy for Art and Design, School of Architecture (2007–2008 and 2009–2015).
+In 2015, he was appointed Professor of Urban Design at Leibniz University Hannover, Faculty of Architecture and Landscape Sciences.